All In & The Hardest Thing: "The Hardest Thing"

+78 years.
+After her revival, Anne sees her friends still mourning her "death."
+After Sprig realizes that Anne is alive, the Plantars, Sasha, Grime, Marcy, and Frobo happily reunite with her and Anne then finds shards of the stones in her pocket.

-Marcy states that the shards are a one-way trip home, so the girls say their tearful goodbyes to their Amphibian friends.
-Marcy says goodbye to Olivia, Yunan, and Andrias, Sasha says goodbye to Grime, and Anne says goodbye to the Plantars and gives Sprig her cell phone.
+Marcy states that the shards are a one-way trip home, so the trio bids farewell to their Amphibian friends.
+Marcy says goodbye to Olivia, Yunan, and a remourseful Andrias, Sasha and Grime say goodbye to each other while crying emotionally, and Anne says goodbye to the Plantars and gives Sprig her cell phone.
 All three girls then head home with flower crowns on their heads, and when the portal closes, the shards and the Calamity Box turn to dust and disappear.
-With that, the frogs, toads, and newts all decide to rebuild their world together.
+With that, the frogs, toads, and newts all decide to rebuild their world together, with Polly getting a strand of hair.

-Months later, Amphibia has now been restored back to its original state, with Andrias, now going blind and refusing his cybernetic enhancements, and Barley, Blair, and Branson (or Triple B) serving time for their crimes by helping to fix it.
-Everyone else is living happy lives, with Grime, Olivia, and Yunan as the toad and newt delegates for the new Amphibia government, Polly now a fully grown frog, and Sprig cataloging all the creatures in Amphibia using Anne's phone.
-As a statue of Anne is built within the center of Wartwood in her honor, Sprig goes on a journey with Ivy to unexplored territory.
+Nine months later, Amphibia has now been restored to its original state, with everybody celebrating the defeat of the Core, and Andrias, now going blind and refusing his cybernetic enhancements, along with Barley, Blair, and Branson serving time for their crimes by helping to fix it.
+Everyone else is living happy lives, with Grime, Olivia, and Yunan as the toad and newt delegates for the new Amphibia government, Polly is now a fully grown frog, and Sprig is cataloging all the creatures in Amphibia using Anne's phone.
+As a statue of Anne is built within the center of Wartwood in her honor for saving Amphibia, Sprig goes on a journey with Ivy to unexplored territory that Grime discovered.

-Ten years later, on Earth, Sasha (who now works as a child's psychologist) and Marcy (who now works as a webcomic author) go to see Anne for her 23rd birthday.
+Ten years later on Earth, Andrias's attack, called "Frog-vasion", is questioned to be a hoax by the news.
+Sasha (who now works as a children's psychologist) and Marcy (who now works as a webcomic author) go to see Anne for her 23rd birthday.
 Anne now works as a herpetologist at the Aquarium of the Pacific, where she remodeled the amphibian section to look exactly like Amphibia, even naming a little pink frog Sprig.
 She then leaves to celebrate her birthday with her friends.

 During the credits, a montage of important places in Amphibia is shown, with the final shot being a new group photo of Anne, Sasha, and Marcy.